-Curating and programming exhibitions of modern and contemporary art, research, teaching, writing, producing and publishing articles, books and catalogues.
-As a producer and curator, he has worked on numerous monographic and thematic exhibitions encompassing the complete life cycle of art production, from inception to exhibition and interpretation, across a spectrum of work (commissions, residencies, gallery and site-specific exhibitions, publications, festivals, symposiums, net and online projects, talks and events) with a particular focus on championing the work of emerging and mid-career artists.
+Supporting diverse and emergent artistic and curatorial practices through research, exhibitions and publishing.
+His projects often create a dialogue between the historical and contemporary, with cultural exchange and the transnational emerging as a common thread in his work.
+Primarily focused on commissioning new work, he has co-produced numerous curatorial and specialist projects including monographic and thematic exhibitions encompassing the complete life cycle of art production, from inception to exhibition and interpretation, across a spectrum of work (commissions, residencies, gallery and site-specific exhibitions, publications, festivals, symposiums, talks and events), working with artists, commercial and not-for-profit agencies, galleries and museums.

-From 1994-2005 he worked at Film and Video Umbrella, London that brought him into contact with the contemporary art world during the heyday of the YBAs.
-Initially involved in the production of touring programmes of experimental video and performance; Vito Acconci, Marina Abramovic and Ulay, Cheryl Donegan, and later the realisation of national touring exhibitions of newly commissioned work in moving image and new media, highlights of which include; Cinerama by the Turner Prize nominee and British filmmaker and artist Isaac Julien; Parade by Turner Prize winner Mark Leckey; A Free and Anonymous Monument by Jane and Louise Wilson and Looking for Alfred by acclaimed Belgian artist, Johan Grimonprez exploring the legacy of Alfred Hitchcock among many others.
-Concurrently, he worked at the Institute of Contemporary Arts, London (ICA); overseeing the institute’s new media lab, and major bi-annual digital media festival working with artists such as John Maeda (MIT).
+Beginning his career at Film and Video Umbrella, London during the heyday of the YBAs.
+The presentation of artists’ moving image was the focus of his activities from 1995-2005 touring experimental film, video and performance art; Vito Acconci, Marina Abramovic and Ulay, later work by emerging artists exploring the medium; Cheryl Donegan, Douglas Gordon, Gillian Wearing, Sam Taylor-Wood and Vanessa Beecroft.
+Subsequently, the realisation of national touring exhibitions of artists’ moving image commissioned and exhibited in partnership with galleries and cultural institutions, highlights of which include; Cinerama by the Turner Prize nominee and British artist-filmmaker Isaac Julien, Parade by Turner Prize winner Mark Leckey, A Free and Anonymous Monument by Jane and Louise Wilson and Looking for Alfred by acclaimed Belgian artist, Johan Grimonprez exploring the legacy of Alfred Hitchcock among many others.